kolesa-team/objective-c-style-guide/README.md

 ## Documentation

-Documentation is to be written in the following format:
+Documentation is to be written in **Russian** in the following format:

 ```objc
 /**